MicrosoftDocs/visualstudio-docs/subscriptions/personal-email-sign-ins.md

 ##  Next steps

-+ If you update the subscriber(s) email address(es), you might want to notify them that their sign-in information changed.
++ If you update the subscribers' email addresses, you might want to notify them that their sign-in information changed.
 They receive an email with the updated information.
 + It might be useful to [filter the list of subscribers](search-license.md) in your organization to look for any sign in email addresses that might need to be changed.